College of Arts & Sciences

 Inside CAS

-• Sometimes the Rain cast member in a tree in rain gear with bookStudent cast member in costume for Sometimes the Rain, Sometimes the Sea performance.
+• Sometimes the Rain cast member in a tree in rain gear with bookStudent actress Madison Troost (CAS '27) in costume for Sometimes the Rain, Sometimes the Sea performance.

-• Philosophy professor Zurn teaching class on the Quad.Philosophy professor Zurn teaching class on the Quad.
+• Philosophy professor Zurn teaching class on the Quad.Philosophy Professor Perry Zurn teaching class on the quad.

-• Kelsey Kirsch in the lab.Kelsey Kirsch, biochemistry major and first-author on a paper about the nickel-compound she developed for research on cancer-related abnormal enzyme function.
+• Kelsey Kirsch in the lab.Kelsey Kirsch (CAS '25) biochemistry major and first-author on a paper about the nickel-compound she developed for research on cancer-related abnormal enzyme function.

 • 3D-printer materials at assembly stage.Assembling 3D-printed components.